Fe y Alegría: History

 In 1985 an office was established in Spain as a platform to support Latin American countries and promote the movement in Europe.

 In 1999 its mission was redefined to take on development cooperation tasks, leading to the creation of the Entreculturas-Fe y Alegria Foundation.

 In March 2025 Fe y Alegria celebrated its 70th anniversary with thanksgiving masses in various locations, announcing that "the celebration not only commemorates the past, but also looks to the future, reaffirming the movement's commitment to education and communication as essential tools for social change".

 Expansion into Europe

-In 1962, their first branch in Europe was setup, in Pamplona, Spain, and it was then registered as an NGO in 1985.
+In 1962, their first branch in Europe was set up, in Pamplona, Spain, and it was then registered as an NGO in 1985.

 In 2001 a branch was inaugurated in Rome, later expanding to Milan and Genoa.

 Global Plan of Federative Priorities 2021–2025

 Fe y Alegría published its global plan of federative priorities for the period 2021–2025 following the International Federation of Fe y Alegría - Bogotá in December 2020.